TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

   },

-  "run_locally": boolean variable indicating whether the code should be run locally
+  "run_locally" -> bool: whether the pipeline should be run locally
-                 (default "false")

-  "save_all_bams": boolean variable indicating whether BAM files should be saved at
+  "save_all_bams" -> bool: whether output BAM files should be saved at each step }
-                   each step (default "false", i.e. only final BAMs are saved) }
 ````